 We will respond to your subject access request within 14 days and, in any case, not more than one month of receiving it.
 Normally, we aim to provide a complete response, including a copy of your personal data within that time.
 In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
 You will be kept fully informed of our progress.

 Please bear in mind we can only provide data that we hold, if any.
 Your data may be held by third party systems that we use but in this case it is held by them and not by us.
 We can inform you of the third parties are (see above), but we cannot be responsible for their treatment of your data, because they are service providers and ultimately we do not control their systems.

 In our case this means you may be served with a Facebook retargeting pixel or a Google retargeting pixel.
 These are the ones that enable you see ads for items you’ve recently been looking at.

-To contact us about anything to do with your personal data and data protection, including to make a subject access request, please contact M E Jamieson using the contact form.
+To contact us about anything to do with your personal data and data protection, including to make a subject access request, please contact E Jamieson using the contact page.